oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

   * `[encoding]` = `"json"` for JSON-encoded messages using UTF-8
   * `[encoding]` = `"cbor"` for CBOR-encoded binary messages

-OpenC2 Producers and Consumers MUST populate the PUBLIC control packet payload with an OpenC2 message of type specified by the `"msgType":"[type]"` User Property, encoded as specified by the `"encoding":"[encoding]"` User Property.
+OpenC2 Producers and Consumers MUST populate the `PUBLISH` control packet payload with an OpenC2 message of the type specified by the `"msgType":"[type]"` User Property, encoded as specified by the `"encoding":"[encoding]"` User Property.

 OpenC2 Producers and Consumers MUST populate the `from:` field of the OpenC2 message with the identity of the publisher of the message, as described in [Section 2.4.2](#242-openc2-message-structure).

-This specification makes no recommendations regarding values for the following PUBLISH control packet properties:
+This specification makes no recommendations regarding values for the following `PUBLISH` control packet properties:

  * `Message Expiry Interval`
  * `Response Topic`